 What future for BT and the UK's broadband?

-It comes at a crucial time, when consumers and governments alike recognise that broadband is nearly as vital as the water and electricity supplies.
+Its proposals form part of a wider look at the UK digital economy, at a time when consumers and governments alike recognise that broadband is nearly as vital as the water and electricity supplies.

 And for many, broadband is still slow or non-existent.